memgraph/docs/docs/tutorials/migrate-relational-database.md

 We will learn how to import data from a relational database to Memgraph using the example of an online store.
-The data model of the relational database that we will use for this tutorial includes 5 tables with the following properties.
+The data model of the relational database that we will use for this tutorial includes 5 tables with the following properties:

 <img src={require('../data/tutorials/migrate_relational_database_data_model.png').default}/>